aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the session mode of the grid.
+Gets the session mode of the grid.
 There are 4 type of session mode:
 1. Session(default): Use system session to store sheet data.
 Generally the asp.net uses InProc session state.
 The grid also supports "StateServer" out process session state and SQLServer session state.
 2. ViewState: Use page's viewstate to store sheet data.